JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 [^308]: 57:4 Cf. above, § 3.

 [^309]: 57:5 Cf. Vend.
 Introd.
 IV, 9, 40.
-This is the heavenly prototype of the Mazdean sacrifice as it was later shown to men by Zarathu_s_tra; cf. § 101.
+This is the heavenly prototype of the Mazdean sacrifice as it was later shown to men by Zarathu<i>s</i>tra; cf. § 101.

 [^310]: 57:6 Cf. Yt.
 I, 4 and notes.

 [^311]: 57:7 Cf. Yt.
 III, 18.

 [^312]: 58:1 Haoshyangha was the first king of the Paradhâta (Pêshdâdyan) dynasty (cf. above, [p.
-7](Sirozahs_1#p7), note [2](Sirozahs_1#fn40), and Bundahi_s_ XXXI, 1).
+7](Sirozahs_1#p7), note [2](Sirozahs_1#fn40), and Bundahi<i>s</i> XXXI, 1).
 It is related in Firdausi's Shâh Nâmah that he was the grandson of Gayomarth, the first man and king, and the son of Syâmak; that his father having been killed by the black Dîv, he encountered him at the head of an army of lions, tigers, birds, and Paris, and destroyed him; he then succeeded his grandfather, and reigned supreme over the seven Keshvars of the earth.

 [^313]: 58:2 Doubtful: upabda = upabanda, as thribda (Yt.
 VIII, 55) = thribanda; it appears from Yt.
-XV, 7 that the place meant here is the Taêra which is said in the Bundahi_s_ (V, 7) to be surrounded by the Albôrz (the Hara).
+XV, 7 that the place meant here is the Taêra which is said in the Bundahi<i>s</i> (V, 7) to be surrounded by the Albôrz (the Hara).

 [^314]: 58:3 The Hara berezaiti or Albôrz, in Mâzandarân, south of the Caspian Sea, was supposed to surround the earth; cf. Yt.
 X, 56.

 [^315]: 59:1 A formula frequently used, not only in the Avesta, but also in the Shâh Nâmah.

 [^316]: 59:2 The Daêvas in Mâzandarân.
-Mâzandarân was held a place of resort for demons and sorcerers, and was in the Iranian legend nearly the same as Ceylon is in the Râmâya_n_a.
-The Damâvand mountain, to which A_z_i Dahâka was bound, is the southern boundary of Mâzandarân.
+Mâzandarân was held a place of resort for demons and sorcerers, and was in the Iranian legend nearly the same as Ceylon is in the Râmâya<i>n</i>a.
+The Damâvand mountain, to which A<i>z</i>i Dahâka was bound, is the southern boundary of Mâzandarân.

 [^317]: 59:3 See Vend.
 Introd.
-IV, 23; cf. this Ya_s_t, § 33.
+IV, 23; cf. this Ya<i>s</i>t, § 33.

-[^318]: 59:4 Yima Khshaêta (_G_emshîd), as an earthly king, ruled over the world for a thousand years, while he made immortality reign in it (Yt.
+[^318]: 59:4 Yima Khshaêta (<i>G</i>emshîd), as an earthly king, ruled over the world for a thousand years, while he made immortality reign in it (Yt.
 IX, 8; XV, 15; cf. Vendîdâd II, Introd.).

 [^319]: 59:5 See above, § 3.

 [^320]: 60:1 After his brother Takhma Urupa, who reigned before him, had been killed and devoured by Angra Mainyu (Yt.
 IV, 11, note).

-[^321]: 60:2 When Yima began to sin and lost the _H__v_arenô (Glory), he was overthrown by A_z_i Dahâka (Zohâk), who seized the power and reigned in his place for a thousand years (cf. Yt.
+[^321]: 60:2 When Yima began to sin and lost the <i>H</i><i>v</i>arenô (Glory), he was overthrown by A<i>z</i>i Dahâka (Zohâk), who seized the power and reigned in his place for a thousand years (cf. Yt.
 XIX, 33 seq.).

-A_z_i Dahâka, literally ‘the fiendish snake,’ was first a mythical personage; he was the ‘snake’ of the storm-cloud, and a counterpart of the Vedic Ahi or V_ri_tra.
-He appears still in that character in Ya_s_t XIX seq., where he is described struggling for the _H__v_arenô against Âtar (Fire), in the sea Vourukasha (Vendîdâd, Introd.
-IV, 38; cf. this Ya_s_t, § 90).
-His struggle with Yima Khshaêta bore at first the same mythological character, ‘the shining Yima’ being originally, like the Vedic Yama, a solar hero: when Yima was turned into an earthly king, A_z_i underwent the same fate.
+A<i>z</i>i Dahâka, literally ‘the fiendish snake,’ was first a mythical personage; he was the ‘snake’ of the storm-cloud, and a counterpart of the Vedic Ahi or V<i>ri</i>tra.
+He appears still in that character in Ya<i>s</i>t XIX seq., where he is described struggling for the <i>H</i><i>v</i>arenô against Âtar (Fire), in the sea Vourukasha (Vendîdâd, Introd.
+IV, 38; cf. this Ya<i>s</i>t, § 90).
+His struggle with Yima Khshaêta bore at first the same mythological character, ‘the shining Yima’ being originally, like the Vedic Yama, a solar hero: when Yima was turned into an earthly king, A<i>z</i>i underwent the same fate.
 In the Shâh Nâmah he is described as a man with two snakes springing from his shoulders: they grew there through a kiss of Ahriman's.
-For the myths referring to A_z_i, see Ormazd et Ahriman, §§ 91-95.
+For the myths referring to A<i>z</i>i, see Ormazd et Ahriman, §§ 91-95.

 [^322]: 60:3 Babylon (cf. Yt.
 XV, 19).
-The usurper A_z_i, being a non-Aryan, was identified with the hereditary foe, the Chaldæans: the name of Babylon united in it, at the same time, a dim historical record of the old Assyrian oppression, then shaken off and forgotten, and an actual expression of the national antipathy of the Iranians for their Semitic neighbours in Chaldæa.
-After the conquest of Persia by the Musulmans, A_z_i was turned at last into an Arab.
-The original seat of the A_z_i myths was on the southern coast of the Caspian Sea (Études Iraniennes, II, 210).
+The usurper A<i>z</i>i, being a non-Aryan, was identified with the hereditary foe, the Chaldæans: the name of Babylon united in it, at the same time, a dim historical record of the old Assyrian oppression, then shaken off and forgotten, and an actual expression of the national antipathy of the Iranians for their Semitic neighbours in Chaldæa.
+After the conquest of Persia by the Musulmans, A<i>z</i>i was turned at last into an Arab.
+The original seat of the A<i>z</i>i myths was on the southern coast of the Caspian Sea (Études Iraniennes, II, 210).

-[^323]: 61:1 Thraêtaona (Ferîdûn), son of Âthwya, conquered A_z_i and bound him to Mount Damâvand, where he is to stay till the end of the world, when he shall be let loose and then killed by Keresâspa (Vendîdâd, Introd.
-IV, 12, 18; Bauman Ya_s_t III, 55 seq.; Bund.
+[^323]: 61:1 Thraêtaona (Ferîdûn), son of Âthwya, conquered A<i>z</i>i and bound him to Mount Damâvand, where he is to stay till the end of the world, when he shall be let loose and then killed by Keresâspa (Vendîdâd, Introd.
+IV, 12, 18; Bauman Ya<i>s</i>t III, 55 seq.; Bund.
 XXIX, 8 seq.).

 [^324]: 61:2 Vîsô-puthra = Pahlavi barbîtâ (see Études Iraniennes, II, 139).